DSLFoundry/mps-docxgen/README.md

 or [Apache](https://wiki.openoffice.org/wiki/OOXML/WordProcessingML)
 or [ISO/IEC](https://www.iso.org/standard/71691.html)

+The the set of concepts presently adopted from the WordProcessingML standard is rather small, but the ones adopted work pretty well.

 The com.dslfoundry.docx language includes custom editors that should make life somehwat more easy when defining templates and reduction rules.
 You find examples in the c.d.docx.samples solution.